bensadeh/tailspin/README.md

 generated from the code, so it is always in sync with the actual defaults — copy it to `~/.config/tailspin/theme.toml` and edit the styles you want to change.

+To load a theme from a different location, use the `--theme` flag or the `TAILSPIN_THEME` environment variable.

 ### Disabling Highlight Groups

 To individually disable or enable default highlight groups, use the `--enable` and `--disable` flags: